Install if necessary

 Understanding Stata and SPSS Labels

-Let’s start by creating a small labelled dataset using labelled_spss() and labelled() functions, which mimic how survey data might appear when imported.
+Let’s create a small labelled dataset using the labelled_spss() and labelled() functions.
+This mimics how survey data might appear when imported from SPSS or Stata.

 region = labelled_spss(